-\paragraph{Mean acceptance rate.} \cref{fig:linearAcceptance:tasksoffered} shows the fractions of tasks offered to occasional drivers by the different compensation schemes, while \cref{fig:linearAcceptance:meanacceptance} shows the mean acceptance rates of these tasks per instance.
+\paragraph{Mean acceptance rate} \cref{fig:linearAcceptance:tasksoffered} shows the fractions of tasks offered to occasional drivers by the different compensation schemes, while \cref{fig:linearAcceptance:meanacceptance} shows the mean acceptance rates of these tasks per instance.
 We observe that all schemes offer the majority of tasks to occasional drivers while achieving high expected acceptance rates.
 As for the previous two criteria, the individualized compensation scheme clearly outperforms the benchmark schemes as it achieves a higher acceptance rate while simultaneously offering more tasks.
 Among the benchmark schemes, the flat scheme shows the best performance, followed by the detour and distance schemes.
 The average differences in mean acceptance rates between the individualized and the benchmark schemes per experimental configuration take values in $(0.88\%,8.10\%)$, $(1.18\%,16.04\%)$ and $(1.24\%,8.10\%)$ for the detour, distance, and flat schemes, respectively.
 While the differences between the individualized scheme and the distance or flat scheme are statistically significant in all instances, this is not true for 49 out of 330 cases when comparing the individualized scheme and the detour scheme.
 These exceptions arise for instances with a relatively small number of occasional drivers, i.e., when $|J|\in \{50,75\}$.
 As their availability increases, the differences between the two schemes increase.

-Overall, we conclude that the individualized scheme clearly outperforms all alternatives considered in each of the three evaluation criteria.
-Thus, the use of the individualized scheme has the greatest potential to increase the satisfaction of occasional drivers and to reduce the size of a company fleet, while simultaneously reducing the expected total cost and distance.
+Overall, we conclude that the individualized scheme clearly outperforms all alternatives considered in each evaluation criteria.
+Thus, the use of the individualized scheme has the greatest potential to increase the satisfaction of occasional drivers and to reduce the use of professional drivers, while simultaneously reducing the expected total cost.